genesiscommunitysuccess/docs/docs/04_front-end/06_deploying/03_automated-deployment.md

 id: automated-deployment
 ---

-Ideally an automated pipeline such as a github workflow should be put in place to *build, test and deploy* the Front End every time the master or develop branches are updated.
+Ideally, an automated pipeline such as a github workflow should be put in place to *build, test and deploy* the front end every time the master or develop branches are updated.

 It can be configured to run automatically when something is merged into certain branches or even triggered manually.

 <!-- TODO: add an example that's more suitable for external clients, this one is likely only useful to our internal client app devs -->

+## github
-Here is an example of a github workflow, which can trigger a deployment by the click of a button (running the action on github):
+Here is an example of a github workflow, which can trigger a deployment by the click of a button (running the action on github).:

 ```yml
 # For more information see: https://help.github.com/actions/language-and-framework-guides/using-nodejs-with-github-actions